Investing Insights

 Samyang Foods (003230.KS): How One Buldak Pack Turned Korea's Perpetual #2 Into a $6.7B Identity Brand

-Samyang Foods was Korea's #2 instant noodle maker for 50 years.
-Then Buldak went global on TikTok and the company out-earned Nongshim on half the revenue.
-We unpack the capsaicin-sauce toll-bridge moat, the Miryang and Jiaxing capacity build, the +215% Q1 Europe revenue, and the Coca-Cola vs transient-wave question every consumer-brand investor has to answer.
+Korea's perpetual #2 noodle maker for 50 years, until Buldak went global on TikTok and it out-earned Nongshim on half the revenue.
+A capsaicin-sauce moat, new plants in Miryang and Jiaxing, +215% Europe sales.
+Coca-Cola staying power, or a passing wave?

 ·8 min read